-- approved the issuance of BD Units to be sold in the form of ADSs and BD Units in the global offering and the issuance of B Units in the Mexican B Unit offerings; and - waived, pursuant to Article 81 of the Mexican Securities Market Law, the preemptive rights that would otherwise apply under Mexican law in connection with the global offering. - On , 2005, the CNBV authorized us to proceed with the global offering and the Mexican B Unit offerings in accordance with Article 81.
+- approved the issuance of BD Units to be sold in the form of ADSs and BD Units in the global offering and the issuance of B Units in the Mexican B Unit offerings; and - waived, pursuant to Article 81 of the Mexican Securities Market Law, the preemptive rights that would otherwise apply under Mexican law in connection with the global offering.

+On , 2005, the CNBV authorized us to proceed with the global offering and the Mexican B Unit offerings in accordance with Article 81.

-Pursuant to share allocation programs, beneficial owners of outstanding ADSs or BD Units as of May 10, 2005, which is the record date, will be eligible, subject to compliance with the procedures and conditions summarized in this prospectus, to purchase up to 0.0546967 ADSs or 0.0546967 BD Units for each ADS or BD Unit, as applicable, beneficially owned by them as of the record date.
+Pursuant to share allocation programs, beneficial owners of outstanding ADSs or BD Units as of subject to compliance with the procedures and conditions summarized in this prospectus, to purchase up to BD Unit, as applicable, beneficially owned by them as of the record date.